p-p, p-$\Lambda$ and $\Lambda$-$\Lambda$ correlations studied via femtoscopy in pp reactions at $\sqrt{s}$ = 7 TeV: Results

 The obtained \pP, \pL and \LL correlation functions are shown in Fig.~\ref{fig:PPLPfit}.
 For each of the correlation functions we do not observe any mini-jet background in the low $k^*$ region, as observed in the case of neutral~\cite{2012151} and charged~\cite{Abelev:2012sq} kaon pairs and charged pion pairs~\cite{PhysRevD.84.112004}.
 This demonstrates that the femtoscopic signal in baryon\mbox{--}baryon correlations is dominant in ultrarelativistic \pp collisions.
 The signal amplitude for the \pP and \pL correlations are much larger than the one observed in analogous studies from heavy-ion collisions~\cite{Pratt:1986cc, Adams:2005ws, Anticic:2011ja, Agakishiev:2010qe}, due to the small particle emitting source formed in \pp collisions, allowing a higher sensitivity to the FSI.

 In absence of residual contributions and any FSI, the \LL correlation function is expected to approach 0.5 as $k^*$ $\rightarrow$ 0.
-The data of the herewith presented sample is limited, but we can see that the \LL correlation exceeds the value expected considering only quantum statistic effects, which is likely due to the attractive FSI of the \LL system~\cite{Hashimoto:2006aw, PhysRevC.91.024916}.
+While the data suggest that the \LL correlation exceeds the value expected considering only quantum statistic effects, the limited amount of data of the herewith presented sample does not allow to draw strong conclusions on the attractive nature of the \LL interaction~\cite{Hashimoto:2006aw, PhysRevC.91.024916}.

 The experimental data are fitted using CATS and hence the exact solution of the Schr\"odinger equation for the \pp correlation and the Lednick\'{y} model for the \pL and \LL correlation.
 The three fits are done simultaneously and this way the source radius is extracted and different scattering parameters for the \pL and \LL interactions can be tested.
 While in the case of the \pP and \pL correlation function the existence of a baseline is clearly visible in the data, the low amount of pairs in the \LL channel do not allow for such a conclusion.
 Therefore, the baseline is not included in the model for the \LL correlation function.